Skip to main content

 There are several collection partners around the country where you can donate your wine corks.

-As previously mentioned, Whole Foods Market has a recycling program through Cork ReHarvest.
+As previously mentioned, Whole Foods Market has a recycling programme.

-According to their website, all their stores in the U.K. recycle wine corks.
+According to their website at the time of writing, all their stores in the U.K. recycle wine corks.

 Recycle wine corks in craft projects